Homemade French Fries in the Air Fryer

 The Best Potatoes For Air Fryer French Fries

-Russet or Idaho potatoes are great options to use for french fries.
+Russet or Idaho potatoes are great options to use for homemade french fries.
 Russet potatoes are dense, high in starch, and low in moisture.
 A good second is Yukon gold potatoes, which will give the fries as creamy texture.
 Avoid using waxy potatoes.

 I also like to use medium potatoes, about 5” long, that are roughly even in size so I get even-sized fries.